JiapengLi/lorawan-parser/README.md

 To go further, user could fill their own LoRaWAN frames in a json file to parse it.

+## Limitation

+lorawan-parser only handles frames of which real frame counter is less than 0xFFFF, this is because an exact LoRaWAN frame only record low 16bits of the frame, the parser alwarys assumes the high 16bits is zero.

 # Contribute

 Any kind of contributions are welcome, issue report, pull requests,  WIKI, suggestions...